-As part of DOE's Integrated Contract Procurement Team Program, TA, GEL, and ARS were audited during 2015 (DOE 2015a,b,c).
+As part of DOE's Integrated Contract Procurement Team Program, TA, GEL, and ARS were audited during 2016 (DOE 2016a,b,c).
 During the audits, errors are categorized into Priority I and Priority II findings.
 Priority I status indicates a problem that can result in unusable data or a finding that the contract analytical laboratory cannot adequately perform services for DOE.
 Priority II status indicates problems that do not result in unusable data and do not indicate that the contract analytical laboratory cannot adequately perform services for DOE (DOE 2002).
-There were no Priority I findings during 2015 that affected samples analyzed for BNL.
+There were no Priority I findings during 2016 that affected samples analyzed for BNL.

-The results of the TA audit included 1 Priority I finding and 17 Priority II findings.
-The Priority I finding was for failing three consecutive rounds of proficiency testing for gross alpha in a filter matrix.
-TA did not perform the analyses mentioned in the Priority I finding for BNL during 2015.
-The Priority II findings included: five in Quality Assurance Management Systems, six in the Data Quality for Organic Analyses, two in the Data Quality for Inorganic and Wet Chemistry Analyses, three in Data Quality for Radionuclide Analyses, and one in Hazardous and Radioactive Materials Management.
+The results of the TA audit included two Priority I findings and 17 Priority II findings.
+The Priority I findings were for failing consecutive rounds of proficiency testing for iron-55 and zinc-65 in a filter matrix.
+TA did not perform the analyses mentioned in the Priority I findings for BNL during 2016.
+The Priority II findings included: three in Quality Assurance Management Systems, five in the Data Quality for Organic Analyses, three in the Data Quality for Inorganic and Wet Chemistry Analyses, three in Data Quality for Radionuclide Analyses, and three in Hazardous and Radioactive Materials Management.

-The results of the GEL audit included seven Priority II findings: two in the Quality Assurance Department, two in Data Quality for Organic Analyses, and three in Hazardous and Radioactive Materials Management.
+The results of the GEL audit included seven Priority II findings: two in the Quality Assurance Department, one in Data Quality for Organic Analyses, two in Data Quality for Inorganic and Wet Chemistry Analyses, one in Laboratory Information Management System (LIMS)/Electronic Data Management, and one in Hazardous and Radioactive Materials Management.